What constitutes as a wrongful termination? Read this guide to find out.

 Wrongful termination means firing an employee for an illegal reason.
 Below you will find a list of illegal reasons to fire an employee.

-- Firings that are in violation of federal anti-discrimination laws.
+- Employee Firings that are in violation of federal anti-discrimination laws.
 Federal law prohibits employers from discriminating on the basis of race, gender, ethnic background, religion, or disability.
 That includes firing an employee for one of those reasons.

 - Firings that violate state anti-discrimination laws.
 A number of states also have laws that prohibit discrimination based on sexual orientation and/or gender identity.